The Dreadful: Production

 The film was announced in February 2024, written and directed by Natasha Kermani with Sophie Turner starring and producing.
-Other producers on the film include Redwire Pictures/Tunnel's Luke Daniels and Storyboard Media's Patrick Muldoon and Patrick Hibler.
+Other producers on the film include Redwire Pictures/Tunnel's Luke Daniels and Storyboard Media's Patrick Muldoon and Patrick Hibler along with Bull Blumenthal.
 Greg Lauritano produces through his Black Magic production company.
+James Herron and Tim Wu co-produced through their production company created with Natasha Kermani, Illium Pictures.
 The cast also includes Kit Harington, at the recommendation of Turner after they worked together on the television series Game of Thrones.
 Marcia Gay Harden was added to the cast list in November 2024 with principal photography underway.
 Filming locations included Cornwall.
 In January 2025, the film was reported to be in post-production.

 Release

-The film is set to be released in the United Kingdom by True Brit Entertainment.
+Lionsgate released the film in select theaters and digital on February 20, 2026.
+The film was released in the United Kingdom by True Brit Entertainment on August 10.